sjwines/hourofai/forest/forest5.md

 ---

-Then experiment!
+- :binoculars: Then experiment!
 For example, carry more before uploading, but keep the same danger radius:

 ```blocks
 //@highlight